GarrettAlbright/MGCDB/README.md

 To configure MGCDB, copy the sample `conf.toml` to the desired spot and edit it.
 All possible configuration directives are listed in the file and documented with comments.

-TODO: What about Windows users?

-TODO: Specify configuration file location via CLI?

 ## Web daemon

-The web daemon will run on port 4567 by default (this can be changed in the config file (TODO: actually implement that)).
+The web daemon will run on port 4567 by default.
 It's intended that another web daemon reverse proxy this and also serve static files from the `static` directory because the web daemon will not attempt to serve those.
 Example Nginx configuration is shown below (possibly desirable directives such as `error_log` omitted for brevity):

 ```nginx
 server {